-review and implement the guidelines The Board of Directors has established a Remuneration Committee.
+The Board of Directors has established a Remuneration Committee.
 The committee's tasks include preparing the Board of Directors' decision to propose guidelines for remuneration to senior executives.
-The Board shall prepare proposals for new guidelines at least every four years or before that if there is a need for significant adjustments, and present the proposal for resolution at the AGM.
+The Board shall prepare proposals for new guidelines at least every four years or before that if there is a need for significant adjustments, and present the proposal for respective.

 The guidelines shall apply until new guidelines have been adopted by the AGM.
-The Remuneration Committee shall also monitor and evaluate programs for variable remuneration for executive management, the application of the guidelines for remuneration to executive management as well as the current remuneration structures and remuneration levels in the company.
-The members of the Remuneration Committee are independent of the company and its executive management.
-The CEO and other members of executive management do not participate in the Board of Directors' processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The Remuneration Committee shall also monitor and evaluate programs for variable remuneration for executive management, the application of the guidelines for remuneration to executive management as well as the current remuneration structures and remuneration levels in the com-